This tick-borne disease is more terrifying than Lyme.

 There are two different lineages of the Powassan virus.
 One is a related virus known as "deer tick virus" or DTV.
 Either way, both can spread to humans easily.

 Here is the really scary part of Powassan: it can cause encephalitis, an infection and inflammation of the brain.
-If untreated, it can lead to Menigoencephalitis.
+If untreated, it can lead to Menigoencephalitis, which is similar, although not quite the same as meningitis.
+Cases of Powassan often require hospitalization and additional supportive care after recovery.

-A Powassan virus infection can also cause seizures, memory problems, muscle wasting, speech difficulties, loss of coordination, aphasia (brain damage affecting your ability to understand language), and in one Connecticut case an infant had encephalomalacia (softening of brain tissue) and scarring of the brain.
+A Powassan virus infection can also cause seizures, memory problems, muscle wasting, speech difficulties, spinal cord and nervous system problems, loss of coordination, aphasia (brain damage affecting your ability to understand language), and in one Connecticut case an infant had encephalomalacia (softening of brain tissue) and scarring of the brain.
 In that incident, the parents believe the toddler may have been bitten by a tick the father brought home on his hunting clothing.
 Thankfully, the boy made a full recovery.

 About ten percent of Powassan cases in humans end in death.
 Many more survivors, at least half, end up with permanent disabilities.
 Health care is limited.
 There is no vaccine or cure for the virus.